glennjones/prompt/readme.md

 # Prompt

 At the moment this code is more of a sketched idea than a library, but it is usable if you are interested in tring it out.
+It may be well your time worth looking at the [Langchain JS](https://github.com/hwchase17/langchainjs) which is the most heavily used tool of this type at the moment (Apr 2023).
+It is more advanced and has a lot of additional/useful features this tool does not have.

 ### What is prompt

-Its a light warpper around LLM chat inetrfaces such as OpenAI's ChatGPT.
+Its a light warpper around LLM inetrfaces such as OpenAI's ChatGPT.
 It provides:

 - Prompt templating
 - Simple interface prompt building in JavaScript